 At 18-months she developed little "shaking spells" in the middle of the night.
-The Neurologist called them "Generalized Myoclonic Seizures".
+Olivia's journey has been rough - to say the least.
+Born perfectly healthy, her declining health has always been called a mystery.
+Fifteen years have come and gone, with no change to the daily seizures that have held our hearts hostage..... until now.
+Finding HOPE and healing for our girl began with the introduction of Medicinal Cannabis - A controversial treatment for untreatable seizure disorders.The Neurologist called them "Generalized Myoclonic Seizures".
 In many cases this can be the beginning of a degenerative condition, but month after month Olivia “defied” this inaccurate diagnosis by continuing to develop normally.
-Several months later we were instructed to give the vaccinations we had put off.
-Within a couple weeks these little "shakes" became large jerks that would catapult her to the floor.
-She stopped talking, stopped responding to our voice and appeared to enter her own little world.
+Several months later, after a medical procedure, the little "shakes" became large jerks that would catapult her to the floor.
+She stopped talking, stopped responding to our voice and appeared have entered her own little world.
 The seizures continued to change.
 They soon became "drop" seizures and would come on with no warning and she would fall or crash into whatever was in front or below her.
-They continued to worsen into classic tonic clonic seizures that would last anywhere between 10 to 40 seconds.
+They continued to worsen into classic tonic clonic seizures that would last anywhere between 40 to 90 seconds.

+As a parent to a severely autistic child who has daily uncontrolled seizures, the memory of her being "normal" has never been forgotten.
+The hope of helping, if not stopping her daily suffering has been an uphill journey.
 Approaching her situation from a diet perspective is not an entirely new idea.
-Olivia was on a version of the SCD diet in 2005 with some success.
+Olivia was on a version of the SCD diet in 2005 with some success because I never introduced the homemade yogurt, which is the main healing modality.
 The main difference between then and now is the knowledge base of Dr. McBride and her ability to share the wealth of information she personally gathered as she cured her own severely autistic child with the SCD diet.

 Hebrews 11:1 -